isoaxe/aerial-ops-chat-app/README.md

 ### `pnpm run env-var`

 Fetch the environment variables from Vercel and store locally.
 Need the Vercel CLI installed first.

-This allows access to the `MONGODB_URI` which is needed to connect to the database.
+This provides access to the following:

+- `MONGODB_URI` which is needed to connect to the database.
+- `AWS_SECRET` which is required to access the AWS S3 bucket.
+Used for both read and write permissions.

 ### `pnpm run dev`